 - Sleep apnea

-Unfortunately there is not a specific test to diagnose PCOS at this time.
-Normally a diagnosis of PCOS is reached after your health care provider has taken a medical history, performed a physical examination, ultrasound, and various blood tests.
+Unfortunately, there is not a specific test to diagnose PCOS at this time.
+Normally a diagnosis of PCOS is reached after your health care provider has taken a medical history, performed a physical exam, pelvic exam, ultrasound, and various blood tests.
 The blood tests check hormone and glucose (sugar) levels.
 During the physical examination, the health care provider will examine the ovaries and uterine lining.
 Any abnormal findings are often verified by an ultrasound.

 There is no cure for PCOS, but it can be managed so that other problems are prevented.
 The treatment plan is determined by the symptoms that a woman is experiencing.
 A health care provider may use one plan or a combination of plans, depending on a woman’s situation.